alvarosf07/computer-science-DSA/2) Data Structures/3) Hash Map/README.md

-# Data Structures III - Hash Map
+# Data Structure III - Hash Map

 > A Hash-Map is a collection of elements (pre)allocated in NON-contiguous spaces in the computer memory address.
 Each element in an array occupies the same amount of space in memory.
 >